pivotal/docs-tap/cli-plugins/apps/tutorials.hbs.md

 Use `tanzu apps workload tail` to see testing, scanning, build, configuration, deployment, and runtime logs associated with a workload and its progression through the supply chain.

-For more information about using these commands and common errors, see [Debugging workloads](debug-workload.hbs.md).
+For more information about using these commands and common errors, see [Debug workloads](debug-workload.hbs.md).